MitziReese04/MotorPHPayroll/Readme.md

 Payroll cutoff (1-15) displays gross salary and net salary (no deductions)
 Payroll cutoff (16-31) displays gross salary and applies all monthly deductions to calculate the final Net Salary.

-**Additional Revision Notes after consultation**
+**Additional Revision Notes after consultation (March 7, 2026)**
 1. Integrated a file path for findAttendanceData to ensure stable access to the attendance CSV/source file.
 2. Single Employee View: Removed the month selection requirement.
 Searching for an individual now displays their entire payroll history across all months.
 Process All: Maintained the month-based filter for bulk processing to allow for standard monthly payroll runs.
 3. Allowance Removal: General allowances have been removed to focus strictly on the core earnings formula.
 4. Formula Standardization for Total Hours Worked, Gross Salary, and Net Salary.
 5. Made sure to add error messages for Try-Catch.

+**Additional Revision Notes after consultation (March 16, 2026)**
+1. Added csv code for file handling to ensure program can find and open the files.
+2. Added a try-catch month validation for processAll months so that it will block if user types 13, etc.
+3. Descriptive naming variables.
+4. While-loop for deduction logic so that there would not be +45 lines.

 [Project Plan](https://docs.google.com/spreadsheets/d/1rbrQGOejCtMpRpwfM78M2QLEYzDD2OVu1BiteN0ZaC8/edit?usp=sharing)
 [Excel Test for calculatePayroll](https://docs.google.com/spreadsheets/d/1lgwjecejDZlg4Ws7lmHo8aKcW4ddLghxu1lab4PAMwg/edit?usp=sharing)